jbuehl/carputer/README.md

 This is the third carputer I have built over a period of about 15 years.
 At first I tried to implement everything, but over time I realized that functions such as entertainment and navigation are better handled by commercially available units so I'm not attempting to do that any more.
 I have an Alpine ILX-107 with wireless CarPlay connected to my iPhone that does these things as well as providing a backup camera.
 For music I like to use Spotify or SiriusXM and for navigation I prefer Google Maps.
 With this project I am focusing on some additional functions on a second screen that aren't readily available on the Alpine.

 The software in this project consists of two applications that collect GPS and vehicle diagnostic data.
 Both types of data are continuously logged to files.
-The current values of each type are also written to files which are monitored by the user interface application contained in the jbuehl/ha project.
+The current values of each type are also written to files which are monitored by the user interface application contained in the https://github.com/jbuehl/ha project.
 That application reads the GPS and diagnostic data from the current files, interfaces to the temperature sensor and camera module, and presents the user interface on the LCD touchscreen.

 ![photo](docs/IMG_6732.JPG)

 The Alpine unit is mounted in the dash and the carputer is attached to the bezel with an aluminum bracket that I fabricated.
-The camera is mounted on the top of the Raspberry Pi case.
+The camera is mounted on the top of the Raspberry Pi case with double sided tape.

 ## Functions